Our Staff & Board

 Read More »

-Karen Asher-Cohen Vice Chair
+Susan Turner Vice Chair

 Karen is a founding shareholder of the Radey Law Firm, where she represents insurers before the Florida Office of Insurance Regulation.
 Formerly, she served as director of insurer services and deputy commissioner at the Department of Insurance.